hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 ### WAN Replication Operation Timeout

-After a replication event is sent to target cluster, an acknowledge is waited from target member to be sure that event is reached to target.
+After a replication event is sent to the target cluster, target member waits for an acknowledge to be sure that event is reached to target.
-If confirmation is not received in the period of timeout duration, event is resent to target cluster.
+If confirmation is not received in the period of timeout duration, event is resent to the target cluster.

 Default value of for this duration is `5000` milliseconds.

-You can change this duration depending on your network latency, a Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.optimeout.millis` configuration property to change timeout duration.
+You can change this duration depending on your network latency.
+The Hazelcast Enterprise user can use the `hazelcast.enterprise.wanrep.optimeout.millis` configuration element to change the timeout duration.

-You can do this by setting the property on the command line (where xxx is the timeout duration in milliseconds):
+You can do this by setting the property on the command line (where xxx is the timeout duration in milliseconds),

 ```plain
 -Dhazelcast.enterprise.wanrep.optimeout.millis=xxx